bketelsen/getfleek.dev/src/pages/docs/upgrade.md

 description: How to upgrade fleek.
 ---

 Fleek is self-managed as of `v0.9.0`.
-If you have installed fleek using a deprecated method, you will need to upgrade to the new method.
+If you have installed fleek using a deprecated method, you will need to upgrade using the method described below.

 ---